Concordium/concordium.github.io/source/shared/net/resources/glossary.rst

 An addressable store of funds on the blockchain.
-An account is associated with one or more *account keys* that can be used to authorize transactions originating from the account, as well as with an :ref:`encryption key<glossary-encryption-key>` that can be used to send encrypted transfers to the account.
+An account is associated with one or more *account keys* that can be used to authorize transactions originating from the account, as well as with an :ref:`encryption key<glossary-encryption-key>` that can be used to send shielded transfers to the account.
 An account is also associated with the account holder's :ref:`identity<glossary-identity>`, although this association is encrypted for anonymity.
 This anonymity can only be revoked by anonymity revokers, in cooperation with the account's :ref:`identity provider<glossary-identity-provider>`.